RaftMLP: How Much Can Be Done Without Attention and with Less Spatial Locality?: Discussion

 \section{Discussion}

 The above experimental results show that even an architecture that does not use convolution but has a simple inductive bias for images like vertical and horizontal decomposition can achieve performance competing with Transformers.
 This is a candidate for minimal inductive biases to improve MLP-based models without convolution.
 Also, Our method does not require as much computational cost as Transformer.
 In addition, the computational cost is as expensive as or less than that of CNN.
 The main reason for the reduced computational cost is that it does not require self-attention.
 The fact that only simple operations such as MLP are needed without self-attention nor convolution means that MLP-based models will be widely used in applied fields since they do not require special software or hardware carefully designed to reduce computational weight.
 Furthermore, the raft-token-mixing block has the lead over the token-mixing block of MLP-Mixer in terms of computational complexity when the number of patches is large.
 As we described in Section \ref{section:method}, substituting the token-mixing block as the raft-token-mixing block reduces parameters from the square of the patches to several times patches.
 In other words, the more the resolution of images is, the more dramatically parameters are reduced with RaftMLP.
 The hierarchical design adopted in this paper contributes to the reduction of parameters and computational complexity.
 Since multi-scale embedding leads to better performance with less cost, our proposal will make it realistic to compose architectures that do not depend on convolution.
-Meanwhile, the proposed model has no significant results for some downstream tasks.
-As shown in Appendix \ref{appendix:visualization},

-the feature map of global MLP-based models differs from the feature map of CNNs in that it is visualized as a different appearance from the input image.
-Such feature maps are not expected to work entirely in convolution-based architectures such as RetinaNet\cite{lin2017focal}, Mask R-CNN\cite{he2017mask}, and Semantic FPN\cite{kirillov2019panoptic}.
+Meanwhile, the experimental results in the appendix suggest that the proposed model is not very effective for some downstream tasks.
+As shown in the appendix, the feature map of global MLP-based models differs from the feature map of CNNs in that it is visualized as a different appearance from the input image.
+Such feature maps are not expected to work entirely in convolution-based architectures such as RetinaNet~\cite{lin2017focal}, Mask R-CNN~\cite{he2017mask}, and Semantic FPN~\cite{kirillov2019panoptic}.
 Global MLP-based models will require their specialized frameworks for object detection, instance segmentation, and semantic segmentation.